bergamote/blender-alpha-updater/README.md

 # blender-alpha-updater

-A simple python script for Linux that uses wget and tar.
+A python script for Linux that uses wget and tar to download and extract the current Blender Alpha daily build.

-## Why?

-Every few days or week, I would go to the blender.org experimental build page, download the latest alpha daily archive, extract it then rename the folder to "blender-latest", so that I didn't need to change my custom shortcut to the Blender binary file.

-After a few years of doing that, it hit me that this kind of repetitive tasks is exactly why we have computers in the first place.
-So I wrote this script which does all those steps automatically.
-The only difference is that instead of renaming the folder, it creates/overwrites a symbolic link to it.

 ## How?